 Brown and Mrs. Charles Kelsey, all of Fairport; and a brother, Fred D.

-Wiley of Des Moines, Interment at.
+Wiley of Des Moines.
 Funeral services will take place at

 her home Friday afternoon at 1 o'clock.

 Mrs. Ethel Wiley Sale of Victor entered into rest Tuesday at the

 Strong Memorial hospital, after an illness of several weeks.
 She is

 survived by her husband, Charles A. Sale; one son, Robert; and one

 daughter, Josephine of Victor; her mother, Mrs. Chester Hutchinson of

 Fairport; two sisters, Mrs. Frank Brown of Fairport and Mrs. Charles

 Kelsey of Perinton; and one brother, Fred Wiley of Des Moines, Iowa.